ISTE Standards

 Educators understand and use data to drive their instruction and support students in achieving their learning goals.

-I prioritize giving students timely, meaningful feedback that helps them understand their progress and make informed decisions about their learning.
-I frequently provide immediate verbal feedback during class as students work through problems or practice new skills.
+I prioritize providing students with timely, meaningful feedback that helps them understand their progress and make informed decisions about their learning.
+I frequently offer immediate verbal feedback during class as students work through problems or practice new skills.
 Digital tools like Seesaw, Google Forms, and Kahoot allow me to offer quick, specific feedback and give students real-time insight into their understanding.
-I aim for a fast turnaround on assignments so students can reflect, adjust, and continue moving forward.
-By using a combination of formative assessments and digital platforms, I create ongoing opportunities for students to monitor their growth and take ownership of their learning.
+I aim for timely turnaround on assignments so students can reflect, adjust, and continue moving forward.
+By using a combination of formative assessments and digital platforms, I am able to create ongoing opportunities for students to monitor their growth and take ownership of their learning.